 As more and more businesses shift to the virtual, VR is expected to become even more popular.
 Now, its benefit mainly boils down to conveniences it gives to people working remotely because some limitations are preventing VR from getting popularized.
 The major obstacles are technical glitches, cost, and lack of quality content.

 For example, Oculus Rift has considerably evolved from the moment Facebook purchased Oculus VR for $2 billion.
 Though the price is becoming more and more affordable (now it is priced at $149), Oculus Rift’s performance is still undermined by connectivity problems and corrupted software.
 But its power is yet to come.

-As soon as technical issues will be solved and the price for VR headsets will become more democratized, we will see a major change in how people interact and entertain.
+As soon as technical issues will be solved and the price for virtual reality headsets will become more democratized, we will see a major change in how people interact and entertain.